Custom Murals & Commissioned Artwork

 - Wood Graining (Faux Bois)

 The exact costs of painting a new mural in a historic structure will be dependent upon a number of considerations.
 These may include, in no particular order:

 - The size and complexity of the work to be created, as well as the overall scope of the project if there are other factors at play

-- Whether or not there are accessibility or safety concerns which must be accounted for (for example, whether or not scaffolding will be required)
+- Whether or not there are accessibility or safety concerns which must be accounted for (e.g., whether or not scaffolding will be required)

-- Whether or not other types of assessment are necessary before new painting can begin—for example, a historic finishes investigation of a different section of the structure to allow for paint matching, or a conditions survey to determine the quality and status of the underlying structure
+- Whether or not other types of assessment are necessary before new painting can begin (i.e., a historic finishes investigation of a different section of the structure to allow for paint matching, or a conditions survey to determine the quality and status of the underlying structure)

-- Whether or not stabilization of the underlying structure must occur before the creation of the mural can begin
+- Whether or not stabilization of the underlying structure must occur before creating the mural

 For this reason, it can be difficult to estimate the cost of a “typical” project without understanding the specifics that it will entail.
 If you are considering commissioning a mural for your historic structure, we encourage you to contact us directly, which will allow us to give you a more accurate picture of what the costs of your project would be.